China orders sharp cuts in flights in, out of country to curb coronavirus risk

 “We understand some overseas students are eager to come home...But under the current circumstances, by staying put, they can avoid being cross-infected in the hurried journey home or getting stuck mid-journey when the countries they transit in tighten border controls,” Luo said.

-Shanghai will make every international traveller arriving from 1800 local time (1000 GMT) on Thursday go into quarantine for 14 days, the local government announced, having previously only required this for travellers who had visited any of 24 badly hit countries in the previous two weeks.
+Shanghai will make every international traveller arriving from 6 p.m. local time (1000 GMT) on Thursday go into quarantine for 14 days, the local government announced.

+It had previously only required this for travellers who had visited any of 24 badly-hit countries in the previous two weeks.

 ($1 = 7.0936 Chinese yuan)

-Reporting by Stella Qiu, Se Young Lee, David Stanway, Yew Lun Tian, Brenda Goh, Yawen Chen, Andrew Galbraith, Sophie Yu, Liangping Gao and Tom Daly; Editing by Michael Perry & Simon Cameron-Moore, Kirsten Donovan
+Reporting by Stella Qiu, Se Young Lee, David Stanway, Yew Lun Tian, Brenda Goh, Yawen Chen, Andrew Galbraith, Sophie Yu, Liangping Gao, Tom Daly and Lusha Zhang; Editing by Michael Perry & Simon Cameron-Moore and Mark Heinrich